toskaushik/ExpertSearch/README.md

   c) Document indexing    (60% completed)
   d) Document ranking     (60% completed)
   e) UI module for search (70% completed)
-  d) Unit and integration testing
+  f) Unit and integration testing

 3) Are you facing any challenges?
   Not so far